 Welcome to the Back-2-School Safely home page!
 This page is your online destination for information related to the return to school for the 2020-21 school year as well as instructional model updates and the latest school district Covid-19 data.

-All Aiken County Public School students began the 2020-2021 school year on Monday, August 31.
-Please see the infographic showing the options for parents/students.
+All Aiken County Public School students began the 2020-21 school year on Monday, August 31.
+Please see the infographic below showing the current instructional model schedule for parents/students.
 The infographic will be updated this weekend to reflect the March 1, 2021, transition to a five-day instructional model.
 This information is subject to change.